Pass the SALT 2026

 Building it in Python: the honest version (4 min):

-- Honest limitations: Python string immutability, garbage collection timing, no side-channel resistance
+- Honest limitations: Python immutable bytes/str leave copies, garbage-collection timing, OS swap and crash dumps, no side-channel resistance

 - Air-gapped design: '--network=none' Docker guarantee, no telemetry, self-contained share archives

-- Supply chain considerations: minimal dependencies, SHA-256 integrity checking
+- Supply chain: minimal dependencies, GPG-signed tags, SHA-256 integrity checking

 Demo: encrypt, split, reconstruct (4 min):